-- 5.15.1 Pistons must be manufactured from an aluminium alloy which is either Al-Si; Al-Cu; Al-Mg or Al-Zn based. - 5.15.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.15.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.15.4 Crankshafts must be manufactured from an iron based alloy. - No welding is permitted between the front and rear main bearing journals. - No material with a density exceeding 19,000kg/m may be assembled to the crankshaft. - 5.15.5 Camshafts must be manufactured from an iron based alloy. - Each camshaft and lobes must be machined from a single piece of material. - No welding is allowed between the front and rear bearing journals. - 5.15.6 Valves must be manufactured from alloys based on Iron, Nickel, Cobalt or Titanium. - Hollow structures cooled by sodium, lithium or similar are permitted. - 5.15.7 Reciprocating and rotating components: - a) Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials.
-This restriction does not apply to the clutch and any seals; - b) Rolling elements of rolling element bearings must be manufactured from an iron based alloy; - c) Timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron based alloy.
+- 5.14.1 Pistons must be manufactured from an aluminium alloy which is either Al-Si; Al-Cu; Al-Mg or Al-Zn based. - 5.14.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.14.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.14.4 Crankshafts must be manufactured from an iron based alloy. - No welding is permitted between the front and rear main bearing journals. - No material with a density exceeding 19,000kg/m3 may be assembled to the crankshaft. - 5.14.5 Camshafts must be manufactured from an iron based alloy. - Each camshaft and lobes must be machined from a single piece of material. - No welding is allowed between the front and rear bearing journals. - 5.14.6 Valves must be manufactured from alloys based on Iron, Nickel, Cobalt or Titanium. - Hollow structures cooled by sodium, lithium or similar are permitted.

+5.14.7 Reciprocating and rotating components:

+- a) Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals.
+Ceramic bearings are not permitted in ancillaries which are included when assessing the weight of the engine, e.g. alternator, coolant pumps and oil pumps; - b) Rolling elements of rolling element bearings must be manufactured from an iron based alloy; - c) Timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron based alloy.

-5.15.8 Static components:
+5.14.8 Static components:

 - a) Engine crankcases and cylinder heads must be manufactured from cast or wrought aluminium alloys.
-No composite materials or metal matrix composites are permitted either for the whole component or locally. - b) Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy or an aluminium alloy of the Al-Si, Al-Cu, Al-Zn or Al-Mg alloying systems. - All threaded fasteners must be manufactured from an alloy based on Cobalt, Iron or Nickel.
+No composite materials or metal matrix composites are permitted either for the whole component or locally. - b) Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron based alloy or an aluminium alloy of the Al-Si, Al-Cu, Al-Zn or Al-Mg alloying systems. - c) All threaded fasteners must be manufactured from an alloy based on Cobalt, Iron or Nickel.
 Composite materials are not permitted. - d) Valve seat inserts, valve guides and any other bearing component may be manufactured from metallic infiltrated pre-forms with other phases which are not used for reinforcement.

-5.16 Starting the engine :
+5.15 Starting the engine: